- Travel Home

 Today, the market consists of three buildings: the South Market, the North Market and St. Lawrence Hall.

-Toronto sports scene is rock-solid, with a number of pro teams.
+Toronto's sports scene is solid, with a number of pro teams.

 The Toronto Argonauts have been around the longest, one of eight clubs in the Canadian Football League (CFL).
-Their home is the Rogers Centre, which has a retractable roof (the building used to be called the SkyDome).
+Their home is the Rogers Centre, which has a retractable roof (the building was formerly called the SkyDome).
 The CFL season runs from June until November.

 The Toronto Blue Jays share the Rogers Centre with the Argos.
 The former back-to-back World Series champs play their regular Major League Baseball season from April until October.